s626ch/VRCFM/README.md

 `time`<br>
 `python-osc`<br><br>
 After installing Python, `requests` and `time` should already be satisfied.<br>
-For `python-osc`, you will likely have to run `python3 -m pip install python-osc` in a terminal/command prompt.
+For `python-osc`, you will likely have to run `python3 -m pip install python-osc` in a terminal/command prompt.<br><br>
+If you have a Python version less than 3.10, you can use `vrcfm-oldpython.py`.

 # API Key
 You can get a Last.FM API key [here](https://www.last.fm/api/account/create).